Icelk/kvarn.org/public/features/index.md

 > has shown. ಠ_ಠ

 -   Compression automatically applied to the response.
 This handles negotiating the algorithm.
-Brotli and Gzip support.
+Zstd, Brotli, and Gzip support.
 -   [CSP](../csp.) support.
 -   Extremely simple to use [nonce](../nonce.) support.
 -   If-Modified-Since for more effective caching.
 This is directly integrated